rastographics/bvcms/README.md

 1. Find and edit the web.config file in the **CMSWeb** folder.

-    - In the `appSettings` section, configure the `dbserver` value to point to the server that your database will be hosted on.
-This value will become part of your connection string.
-    - For example, you could change \<add key="dbserver" value="" /> to \<add key="dbserver" value="localhost\SQLEXPRESS" />.
     - In the `appSettings` section, configure the `host` value to point to the name you would like to call your database (without the CMS_).
 This value will become part of your connection string.
     - For example, you could change \<add key="host" value="" /> to \<add key="host" value="myBvcms" />.
     - In the `mailSettings` section, configure the pickupDirectoryLocation to a directory on your development machine (for testing purposes).